OxbridgeHelp/Oxbridge.Help/README.md

 It might be possible to adapt this project to open access to more of the world's top universities (e.g. in the USA).

-Personal data provided here is processed in accordance with the Oxbridge.Help privacy policy (oxbridgehelp.org/privacy.html).
+Oxbridge.Help processes personal data provided here in accordance with our privacy notice (oxbridgehelp.org/privacy.html).